camilledamore/Google-Inflation/README.md

 Oftentimes, people will use Google searches for things they notice.
 Thus, I set out to answer the question: Can Google searches for inflation predict the inflation rate?

 To answer this question, I compared the inflation rate in four countries (Canada, Mexico, South Africa, and the United States) to the Google search rate for the word “inflation.”
-Google search data sourced from Trends.Google.com and inflation data sourced from
+Google search data sourced from Trends.Google.com and inflation data sourced from the World Bank (https://www.worldbank.org/en/research/brief/inflation-database).

 Additionally, to further explore other possible keywords that could be correlated to inflation, I examined the correlation of the search "inflation" to the following words for all four countries: "inflation, interest rate, market, job, and trade."
 A heatmap of this inquiry can be found below in figure 1.